October 31, 2016

-Each nominee will be recognized during the 2014 Annual Alzheimer’s Association Education Symposium.
-This year our Symposium will be held on Tuesday, November 18, at the Marriott Denver Tech Center in Denver.
+Each nominee will be recognized during the 2015 Annual Alzheimer’s Association Education Symposium.
+This year our Symposium will be held on Monday, November 9, at the Hyatt Regency Denver Tech Center.
 The winner of the award will receive a cash award, a plaque and recognition in the Alzheimer’s Association newsletter.

 Guidelines for Nomination:

 - Family or friends of individuals receiving care must make nominations.